 JFS receives a three year grant along with three other agencies from the Virginia Healthcare Foundation, Beazley Foundation, Portsmouth General Hospital Foundation and Portsmouth Community Foundation for the early identification and treatment of geriatric depression in a primary care setting.
 The other agencies participating in the grant are Portsmouth Family Medicine of Eastern Virginia Medical School, Senior Services of Southeastern Virginia, and Portsmouth Community Healthcare Center

 JFS receives a three year grant from the Tidewater Jewish Foundation, Virginia Endowment for the Jewish Aged.
 Richard and Martha Glasser, Celia Krichman Charitable Remainder Trust, Jewish Family Service Foundation and an anonymous donor to begin our EMBRACE program.
-The program is designed to develop a rapid response for those who have registered in our program.
 EMBRACE is designed for people to pre-register and develop coordinated response through JFS during the event of a hospitalization or healthcare crisis.

 JFS honors Dr. Arthur Kaplan at its annual fundraiser and raises over $82,000 on behalf of JFS and the Roger David Kaplan Memorial Fund.